Reallynoobcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Command that creates a directory named my_first_directory in the /tmp/ directory.

 #7-movethatfile
 *Command to move the file betty from /tmp/ to /tmp/my_first_directory.

+#8-firstdelete
+*Command to delete the file betty in /tmp/my_first_directory.